 Especially if you’re taking on all those roles, you’re going to want to set yourself a schedule to do a little bit of everything each day.
 Perhaps you set aside half an hour in the morning to watch some graphic design videos to help you make better designs.
 Or an hour to listen to podcasts that can help you start up your custom apparel business.
-And everyday from 1-2 you’re either making calls, or going out to nearby businesses.
-Then in the rest of the afternoon perhaps you’re practising on the DTG machine.
+And every day from 1-2 you’re either making calls or going out to nearby businesses.
+Then in the rest of the afternoon perhaps you’re practicing on the DTG machine.

 It can be hard to set yourself a schedule, especially if you’re working from home, but it’s really important in order to manage and grow your business.
 And even if you’re established and you suddenly get a large order that would throw your schedule off, you have a better idea of where your time goes, so you can adjust.

 This is where your production is light, so you go out and make sales calls, and perhaps you get a few orders, so you’re busy for the next three days, but then you have nothing to do for the next few days because you haven’t made any sales calls.
 This will make your income fluctuate.
 So unless you have a team to help you out with either sales or creating shirts, you’re going to have this up and down trend.